Overview

 Pharmacology

-Wild jujube seed (Ziziphus jujuba) is a herb with sedative and
+Wild jujube (Ziziphus jujuba) has sedative and tranquilizing properties.

 In traditonal medicine, several plants were used in diabetes treatment.
 Among them, the aqueous extract